Types of Audits and Services

 Follow Up Audits

 After the completion of an audit, Internal Audits performs a follow up audit to determine that the agreed upon solutions and corrective actions have been implemented and are working effectively.
-Internal Audits is required to provide the President and the Management Audit Committee members with a quarterly report indicating the follow up audits that have been performed where solutions and corrective actions have been implemented, the areas that have not yet implemented the required solutions and corrective actions, and the areas that are scheduled to have follow up audits performed in the upcoming 30 days to five months.
+Internal Audits is required to provide the President and the Management Audit and Compliance Committee members with a quarterly report indicating the follow up audits that have been performed where solutions and corrective actions have been implemented, the areas that have not yet implemented the required solutions and corrective actions, and the areas that are scheduled to have follow up audits performed in the upcoming 30 days to five months.

 Any University administrator can request a consultation.
 The following are the basic guidelines for consultations by Internal Audits:

 - Internal Audits will only go where we are invited,